The dark side of LLMs: Security risks in semantic model development

 The above sections don’t exactly paint a rosy picture of LLM security.
 Before you run out of the building to tell your CTO to stop all LLM applications, stop and read the questions below.
 If you’re careful about both the inputs, actions, and outputs of the LLM, normal cyber security practices can help in constructing useful (and secure) apps.

-- Do external users have access to the application?
-If yes, you have to be vigilant about prompt injections, be vigilant about sanitising inputs, and avoid giving access to sensitive data.
+• Do external users have access to the application?
+If yes, you have to be vigilant about prompt injections, be vigilant about sanitizing inputs, and avoid giving access to sensitive data.

-- Does data leave your organisation?
-Data can leave your organisation through above, or if the LLM is not securely deployed.
+• Does data leave your organization?
+Data can leave your organization through above, or if the LLM isn't securely deployed.
 Be careful.

 These challenges are particularly dangerous when they interact.
 For instance, if you have an LLM with write access to your servers and access to external services, you have basically given adversaries remote code execution capabilities (which spells disaster).